Julie Ann Walker: Deep Six

 Deep Six is a romantic suspense and adventure series set on a fictional island in the Gulf of Mexico.
 It follows six "retired" Navy SEALs as they hunt for the lost treasure of the world's holy grail of sunken shipwrecks, the Santa Cristina.
 The series tagline is: Six men.
 One sunken Spanish galleon.
 Millions of gold and silver coins lying in wait on the ocean floor.
 And a past that refuses to let the guys of Deep Six Salvage forget the Navy SEAL motto that the only easy day was yesterday..."

 In Moonlight and Memories

 In Moonlight and Memories is a contemporary romance trilogy that follows three characters whose lives are, for good or bad, inexorably intertwined.
-It's an epic story about sacrifice, redemption, friendship, and the awe-inspiring power of love.
+It is an epic story about sacrifice, redemption, friendship, and the awe-inspiring power of love.
 According to the author, "Most love stories have one beginning and one ending.
 This love story has many."